dasch-swiss/dsp-api/docs/05-internals/design/api-v2/overview.md

 <!---
 Copyright © 2015-2021 the contributors (see Contributors.md).

-This file is part of Knora.
+This file is part of DSP — DaSCH Service Platform.

-Knora is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+DSP is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Knora is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+DSP is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with Knora.
+You should have received a copy of the GNU Affero General Public License along with DSP.
 If not, see <http://www.gnu.org/licenses/>.
 -->

 # API v2 Design Overview

 ## General Principles

-  - Knora API v2 requests and responses are RDF documents.
+  - DSP-API v2 requests and responses are RDF documents.
 Any API v2 response can be returned as [JSON-LD](https://json-ld.org/spec/latest/json-ld/), [Turtle](https://www.w3.org/TR/turtle/), or [RDF/XML](https://www.w3.org/TR/rdf-syntax-grammar/).